anwilli5/coin-collection-android-US/CONTRIBUTING.md

 /*-- If you don't find the above option you can come [here](https://github.com/anwilli5/coin-collection-android-US/pulls) and click on **New pull request** then select the **compare across forks button** and select your repo and branch to the base branch and click on **Create pull request**. --*/

 </br>
-<b>Thats It you have successfully made your contribution 🎉</b/>
+<b>That's it!
+You have successfully made your contribution 🎉</b/>
 </br>
 </br>
 </br>

-*-- Note : If you want to request for a new feature or report any bug in the project feel free to raise an issue --*
+*-- Note : If you want to request for a new feature or report any bug in the project, feel free to [report an issue](https://github.com/anwilli5/coin-collection-android-US/issues/new/choose) --*